cl4pper/cl4pper/README.md

 [react-setup](https://github.com/cl4pper/react-setup): a boilerplate to help you starting to develop your own ideas based on React.

-[node-plate](https://github.com/cl4pper/node-plate): a template made to fasten up your Node based project development.

-### Info:

-If you wanna help, follow these [commit rules](https://cl4pper.notion.site/Commits-pattern-8e888f04338a48bf8b8ba0a39b1767f8) on Notion before push some change.

 ### Thanks and see y'all later.